umang91/fcm-client-lib/README.md

 **Get push token**

-To get push token from the  library you need to register for a callback listener.
+The library passes the push token to the client app via a callback.
 It is recommended to register for the listener in the `onCreate()` of the application class.
 If the listener is set in other places such as activity/fragment token refresh callbacks might be missed.

-**Implement listener**
+**Setup token callback**

-To get a callback your class should implement the `FCMClientHelper.TokenReceivedListener` provided by the library.
+To get a callback one should implement the `FCMClientHelper.TokenReceivedListener` provided by the library and pass an instance of the same to the `FCMClientHelper.newInstance (applicationContext).registerTokenRegistrationListener()`.

-Below is a sample implementation
+Below is a sample implementation of the interface

 ```
 class TokenReceiver:FCMClientHelper.TokenReceivedListener {